 Keto Peanut Butter Cups

 Frequently asked questions

-How many carbs in a keto peanut butter cup?
+How many carbs are in a keto peanut butter cup?

 Each peanut butter cup contains just 3 grams of net carbs.

 Unfortunately not!
-While they do have a sugar free peanut butter cup offering, those have an almost identical carb and sugar count to the traditional cups.
+While they do have a sugar-free peanut butter cup offering, they have almost identical carb and sugar counts to the traditional cups.

+Keto Peanut Butter Cups